oddbird/oddsite/content/2017/02/20/color-theory-for-coders.rst

 ========================================

 So you write code, but design intrigues you and you'd like to delve deeper.
 Where to start?
 The sheer number of tools and tutorials is overwhelming.
-Next week, I'll be publishing an article with my recommendations for how to get started, but while you're waiting, check out `Natalya Shelburne's`_
+Later this week, I'll be publishing an article with my recommendations for how to get started, but while you're waiting, check out `Natalya Shelburne's`_
 `Practical Color Theory for People Who Code`_.